AshR-03/Predicting-The-Stock-Market-Using-Machine-Learning/README.md

 # Predicting-The-Stock-Market-Using-Machine-Learning
-A project that uses non-matrix factorisation as a form of dimensionality reduction to observe the most influential stocks.
+A project that uses non-negative matrix factorisation as a form of dimensionality reduction to observe the most influential stocks.